IhorSvidruk/Tasks/README.md

 //Task 2

-Define a class StringExtensions with an extension method WordCount(Ö) for class String that counts the number of words in a given string.
+Define a class StringExtensions with an extension method WordCount(‚Ä¶) for class String that counts the number of words in a given string.

 Notes.